chromium/chromium/docs/security/life-of-a-security-issue.md

 decision through the bug report, and a label will be applied with the VRP reward amount.

+Payments are not handled by the security team.
+A member of the Google finance team working on VRP payments (p2p-vrp) will reach out to arrange payment.
+The reporter must first be enrolled in a payment system Google uses to issue payments.
+The p2p-vrp team will assist the reporter in the enrollment process.
+Once the reporter is enrolled, all potential future VRP payments will be processed automatically without any action required by the reporter.

 ## 10. Assign CVE

-At the time that the security fix is shipped to a Stable channel release, a security TPM will assign the issue a [CVE](https://www.cve.org/) number.
+At the time that the security fix is shipped to a Stable channel release, a security team member will assign the issue a [CVE](https://www.cve.org/) number.
 CVE numbers need to point to a publicly accessible artifact, and Chrome uses the releases blog (see below) for this purpose.

 ## 11. Publish release & security notes